jack4Lindsay/tag/README.md

         1: extra speed
         2: invisiblity
-        3: tiny-ness
+        3: mist effect (affects tagger only)
-        4: teleport to a random NPC on the map
+        4: teleport to a random location

 Version Notes: